 You may be looking at building a new house, renovating an old one, or maybe it’s just time for a new roof.
 No matter the reason, a new roof is a big commitment as it’s an expensive and essential part of your home.
-The area you live in, the weather you experience, and the architectural aesthetic of your home are all factors to take into account when choosing the style of roof that is right for you.
+The area you live in, the weather you experience, and the architectural aesthetic of your home are all factors to take into account when choosing the right roof style for you.

 A striking architectural style, the flat roof is certainly a dramatic choice that offers unique possibilities.
 If you don’t have space for a patio, for example, your flat roof can easily double as a deck or garden.
 Though a flat roof is interesting, different, and easily built, it requires a lot of upkeep.
-Since it doesn’t have much of a pitch, a flat roof can quickly gather debris and heavy precipitation like snow.
+It doesn’t have much of a pitch.
+Therefore a flat roof can quickly gather debris and heavy precipitation like snow.

 Also referred to as a “barn” style roof, the biggest advantage to a gambrel roof is all of the additional space.
 This style of roof can provide the room for an extra floor, an attic, loft, or bedroom, and is also easily constructed.
 However, these roofs are not recommended for high wind areas or those that receive heavy amounts of snowfall because they could potentially collapse under the pressure.
-It’s a great option inspired by Dutch style homes, but if you live in Michigan, you’ll want to make sure you keep up on regular roof maintenance and inspect for leaks and cracks due to the amount of snow we receive here.
+It’s a great option inspired by Dutch style homes.
+If you live in Michigan, you’ll want to make sure you maintain the roof regularly.
+Inspect for leaks and cracks due to the amount of snow we receive here.

-Generally used for smaller homes and structures, the pyramid roof is highly resilient due to its sturdy construction.
+Generally used for smaller homes and structures, the pyramid roof style is highly resilient due to its sturdy construction.
 All four sides of the roof come to a point, meaning all of the sides are slanted equally.
-Great for all types of weather, wind and precipitation can’t do much damage to the pyramid roof, but it does tend to be a costly option, since it is a bit more difficult to build.
+Great for all types of weather, wind and precipitation can’t do much damage to the pyramid roof.
+It does tend to be a costly option, since it is a bit more difficult to build.

-Another dramatic option, the asymmetrical saltbox roof is ideal for areas that receive regular and heavy rainfall.
-The pitch of the roof allows water to run right off, and the lean-to construction adds extra space to your home, giving you the unique architectural possibility of having two stories on just one side of your home.
+Another dramatic option, the asymmetrical saltbox roof provides protection in areas that receive regular and heavy rainfall.
+The pitch of the roof allows water to run right off.
+The lean-to construction adds extra space to your home.
+This provides the unique architectural possibility of having two stories on just one side of your home.
 Unfortunately, due to its complex construction, the saltbox roof is typically more expensive to design.

-A borrowed French style, the Mansard roof is one that is commonly attributed to larger, more stately homes.
-While it is more expensive to design, the mansard roof has the potential to add enough space for an entire extra floor.
+A borrowed French roof style, the Mansard roof is one that is commonly attributed to larger, more stately homes.
+While it has a more expensive design, the mansard roof can add enough space for an entire extra floor.
 A mansard roof is easily added to, so it is a great option for those who are considering expanding later on.
-It is important to be careful with low pitched mansard roofs, however, as they are less conducive to areas with heavy snowfall.
+Use caution with low pitched mansard roofs, as they are less conducive to areas with heavy snowfall.